erik-adelbert/aoc/2024/README.md

 ## Day 13

 Today's problem has a straightforward mathematical solution, specifically solving [systems of two linear equations](https://en.wikipedia.org/wiki/System_of_linear_equations).
 The key but easy challenge is to avoid [integer overflows](https://en.wikipedia.org/wiki/Integer_overflow).
 My solution will work out of the box on 64-bit machines, and if needed, a [simple adaptation](https://go.dev/ref/spec#Numeric_types) for 32-bit systems is left for you to handle.

+It's Friday, and we've just passed the middle of December.
+I think today's problem is more of a fun break before the weekend.
+Stay tuned—I'm betting on some special weekend topics!